 With Halsin, you can Prepare four Spells at level 1.
 All Spells in the normal Druid Spell List are automatically learned when you reach their required level, but your spells need to be Prepared to use them.
 You can have a limited number of spells Prepared at a time, but you can swap your Prepared Spells at any time, provided you aren’t in combat.

-• Faerie Fire, Evocation Spell – Faerie Fire is an AOE debuff spell that affects characters in the area and improves attack rolls against them.
+Faerie Fire – Faerie Fire is an AOE debuff spell that reveals hidden enemies and improves attack rolls against them.
 It requires Concentration to maintain the spell, but you’re generally going to have considerably better results from attack rolls as long as you can maintain this on your targets.
 Just be careful not to place it on your allies by accident.
 This also reveals any invisible enemies in the area who fail the Saving Throw.

 Note that the number of Prepared Spells we can have depends on our Character Level and our Wisdom.
 Each Level will give another slot, and increasing our Wisdom Modifier further will also add to this.
 Your Wisdom Modifier increases by +1 for every 2 points of Wisdom above 10, for example: